DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/PokemonDex-MVVM/README.md

 ### Coordinator
 The Coordinator is responsible for managing screen navigation.
 In traditional MVVM, this role was entirely handled by the View.
 However, if complex navigation logic is kept in the View, the code can become complicated and maintenance can be challenging.
 Additionally, it becomes difficult to test.
-To address these drawbacks, the Coordinator is a separate object designed specifically for this purpose."
+To address these drawbacks, the Coordinator is a separate object designed specifically for this purpose.

 ## Advantages of MVVM-C
 - Clear Separation of Concerns: